 The pleasant sincerity of his voice made Ursula pause to consider her own proposition.
 And really it was attractive: a clean, lovely, humanless world.
 It was the really desirable.
 Her heart hesitated, and exulted.
-But still, simulacra: (sing. simulacrum) an unreal or vague semblance she was dissatisfied with him.
+But still, she was dissatisfied with him.